aleksander-saz/DS-Projects/README.md

 This repository mainly for projects i've completed during Yandex Practicum Data Scientist Courses.

-Yandex Practicum data scientist programm prpared me for a career of a data analyst or scientist
+Yandex Practicum Data Scientist programm prpared me for a career of a data analyst/scientist.

 <hr />